-University of Utah Senior Vice President for Academic Affairs Dan Reed announced that professor Nancy Songer has accepted an offer to serve as dean of the College of Education.
+University of Utah Senior Vice President for Academic Affairs Dan Reed announced that professor Nancy Songer has been named as the new dean of the College of Education.

 “I am delighted that Professor Songer is joining us as the new dean of the College of Education at the University of Utah.
 Her breadth of experience and insights, together with her collaborative approach, will help the college and the university continue to shape the future of education,” Reed said.